The 2D Toda lattice hierarchy for multiplicative statistics of Schur measures: Introduction

 \subsection{Acknowledgement}

-We are deeply grateful to Mattia Cafasso and Giulio Ruzza for enlighting discussions.
-This project recieved fundings from project ULIS 2023-09915 from R\'egion Pays de la Loire, and of the fellowship "Assegni di ricerca FSE SISSA 2019" from Fondo Sociale Europeo - Progetto SISSA OPERAZIONE 1 codice FP195673001.
+I am deeply grateful to Mattia Cafasso, Giulio Ruzza, and Tamara Grava for enlightening discussions.

+This project received funding from project ULIS 2023-09915 from R\'egion Pays de la Loire, and of the fellowship "Assegni di ricerca FSE SISSA 2019" from Fondo Sociale Europeo - Progetto SISSA OPERAZIONE 1 codice FP195673001.

+The author acknowledges support by FNRS Research Project T.0028.23 and by the Fonds Sp\'ecial de Recherche of UCLouvain.